endpoints4s/endpoints4s/documentation/manual/src/paradox/algebras/json-schemas.md

 - the schema is named by the `@name` annotation, if present, or by invoking the `classTagToSchemaName` operation with the `ClassTag` of the type for which the schema is derived.
+- the schema title is set with the `@title` annotation, if present

 Here is an example that illustrates how to configure the generic schema derivation process: